D-Frag!: Manga

 Written and illustrated by Tomoya Haruno, the manga began serialization in Media Factory's Monthly Comic Alive in July 2008.
 The chapters are being collected and released in the tankōbon format by Media Factory.
-As of October 21, 2021, sixteen volumes were released.
+As of December 2024, nineteen volumes were released.
 Seven Seas Entertainment has licensed the manga.

 Anime

 An anime television series adaptation by Brain's Base aired from January 6 to March 24, 2014 on TV Tokyo.
 The series is directed by Seiki Sugawara, Makoto Uezu is in charge of series composition, while Nijine composed the music.
-Funimation has licensed the series.
+Crunchyroll LLC (then known as Funimation) has licensed the series in North America and Australia.
+As of 2022, it can be streamed on its namesake service.